Java Basic

 3. Keyboard Input Technology

-Java provides mechanisms to handle user input through the keyboard using the Scanner
+Java provides mechanisms to handle user input through the keyboard using the Scanner class.

 - Procedure: